-- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes

-(schools should consider when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature;

-- online sexual harassment.
+- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools should consider when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; - online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include:

-- consensual and non-consensual sharing of nudes and semi-nudes images and/or videos.
-As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people (which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence;

-- sharing of unwanted explicit content;

-- upskirting (is a criminal offence);

-- sexualised online bullying;

-- o unwanted sexual comments and messages, including, on social media;

-- sexual exploitation; coercion and threats.
+It may include: - o consensual and non-consensual sharing of nudes and semi-nudes images and/or videos.
+As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people (which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence - sharing of unwanted explicit content - upskirting (is a criminal offence) - sexualised online bullying - o unwanted sexual comments and messages, including, on social media - o sexual exploitation; coercion and threats - coercing others into sharing images of themselves or performing acts they're not comfortable with online.